novakov-alexey-zz/old-novakov-alexey.github.io/content/scala-monads/index.md

 ```

 From business logic perspective we want to create some hypothetical cluster if namespace is valid and cluster for the given namespace does not exist.
-We modeled errors as `Either.Left` and normal result as `Either.Right`.
-It is popular approach not only in Scala to have some sort of result wrapper.
+We implemented errors as `Either.Left` and normal result as `Either.Right`.
+Interface like `Either` is a popular approach not only in Scala to have some sort of result wrapper
+for normal and error results.

-Result value is based on the function values we hardcoded in the given functions:
+Final result value is based on the return values we hardcoded in the given functions:

 ```scala
 scala> Either[String,Cluster] = Right(Cluster(4))